 One of the many financial mistakes I made when I was younger was failing to start a college saving 529 plan for each one of my children.
-The tax benefits and the power of compound interest is something I neglected to learn about which will cost me when my kids start college.
+The tax benefits and the power of compound interest are something I neglected to learn about, which will cost me when my kids start college.

 If you have young kids, learn from my mistakes and educate yourself on the power of these awesome tax-advantaged plans.

 Warning: This post is quite long.
 To make the information easier to digest, use the table of contents below to skip to sections you would like to learn about.